MatanFreedman/reddit-stock-mentions-scraper/README.md

 > python main.py
 ```

-The script will create two folders: exchange_data and output.
+The script will create two folders: exchange_data and output. <br>
 In the output folder the results will be in a file called "ticker_series_{TODAYS DATE}.json" and will look like:

 ```
 {